taboo09/angular-todoapp/README.md

 # ToDoApp

-This is a very simple Angular App ussing web browser local storage for CReate Update and Delete 'todos'.
+This is a very simple Angular App using web browser local storage for CReate Update and Delete 'todos'.

 ## Build

-Run `npm install` to download and install the packages .
+Run `npm install` to download and install the packages.
 This will build the project.

 ## Development server